Surgical management of miscarriage under local anaesthetic using manual vacuum aspiration

 Preparation

-• The procedure is explained to you and if you would like to proceed we complete a form in which you provide your written consent.
+- The procedure will be explained to you, and if you would like to proceed we complete a form in which you provide your written consent.

-• You will have blood tests done to check your blood group.
+- You will have blood tests done to check your blood

-• Some women find the additional pain relief of Entonox helpful during the procedure.
-It is a mixture of oxygen and nitrous oxide gas you breathe in through a mouthpiece.
+- Some women find the additional pain relief of Entonox or Penthrox helpful during the procedure.
+It is a mixture of oxygen and nitrous oxide gas which you breathe in through a mouthpiece.
 It works in 20 seconds and the effect wears off just as quickly.
-Entonox is available at our Chelsea site.
+Entonox is available at our Chelsea site and Penthrox is available at our West Mid site.

-• You will have a speculum examination.
-This will allow the doctor/nurse specialist to assess the cervix (neck of the womb) and a local anaesthetic will be injected to help numb the cervix.
+- You will have a speculum examination.
+This will allow the doctor/nurse specialist to assess the cervix (neck of the womb) and a local anaesthetic will be injected to help numb the

-• The doctor/nurse specialist may do an internal ultrasound scan to check that your womb is empty.
+- The doctor/nurse specialist may do an ultrasound scan at the end of the procedure to check that your womb is empty.

-• You will be offered an antibiotic to be taken by mouth as well as another as a suppository to reduce the chance of an infection.
+- You will be offered an antibiotic to be taken by mouth after the procedure as well, as 3 days of antibiotics to take home with you, to help reduce the risk of infection.

 How long will MVA take?
 What will I feel?